VarunGandham/HOUSE_D/README.md

 git commmit -m"   *INSERT THE COMMIT MESSAGE YOU WOULD LIKE TO TAG IT WITH*  "                            -Command 3

 git push                                                                                                  -Command1 4

+"-Command 1/2/3/4" are just to let you know that they are commands, They SHOULD NOT BE ENTERED ALONG in  GIT BASH CONSOLE